safespring/web/content/geant/price.md

 Safespring Backup offers data reduction technology[^1] in the service which typically reduces the data volume between 45%-90%.
 The price is set per protected GB on the client and per stored GB in the service after deduplication and compression.
 Additionally, 1TB is included in the fixed monthly price for BAAS-small.

-See configurations in the [service catalogue](/geant/service-catalogue/backup/#configurations).
+See configurations for backup in the [service catalogue](/geant/service-catalogue/backup/#configurations).

 {{% accordion title="Which plan is best?" %}}